-During the year, the Company issued 439,440 shares under the dividend reinvestment plan on 27 September 2019 and 732,555 shares on 27 March 2020.
+During the year, the Company issued 992,185 shares under the dividend reinvestment plan on 29 September 2021.

 (c) Capital risk management

 The Consolidated Entity's objectives when managing capital is to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.